 The swelling waterstop is a synthetic rubber strip designed for waterproofing construction joints.
-Synthetic rubber swelling strips act as a physical barrier and can swell up to 1000 per cent of original volume to seal the construction joint and stop water flow.
-Its ability to swell and block water intrusion, not only under hydrostatic conditions, but also when facing salt or contaminated water, sets it apart from other products.
+Synthetic rubber swelling strips act as a physical barrier and can swell up to 1000 percent of the original volume to seal the construction joint and stop the water flow.
+Its ability to swell and block water intrusion, not only under hydrostatic conditions but also when facing salt or contaminated water, sets it apart from other products.
 This is important considering the state of the moisture in below grade and marine environments.

 Crystalline waterstop coating can be used in conjunction with a swelling waterstop at all static concrete-to-concrete joints where water penetration is a concern.
 This is called a double protection system.
 Crystalline waterstop coating as single protection can also be employed as a dampproofing treatment when the joint is subjected to water with low or no hydrostatic pressure.

 Since crystallization takes some time to occur, corrosion of rebar on the wet side is a concern in both single and double protection systems as it is with the PVC system (Figure 2).
 However, testing has demonstrated the coating not only acts as a chemical barrier to prevent water penetration but also protects the rebar.